qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 * make sure you confirm that the account you are dealing with (Public Key or Signal account) is who you expect to be at the other end
   * verify using separate channel
-  * for chat, make sure encryption is working before exchanging any critical informaiton
+  * for chat, make sure encryption is working before exchanging any critical information
 * your Keybase account is good for improving security, but you should create fresh PGP keypairs for very secure communications

 Note: